whosonfirst-data/whosonfirst-external-overture-venue-us/README.md

 * Unfortunately, DuckDB [does not support reading bz2-compressed CSV files yet](https://github.com/duckdb/duckdb/discussions/12232) which means you will need to decompress the files in this repository before using them.
 This is not ideal but because the uncompressed CSV data is so big it is a recognized "trade-off".

 * Why does DuckDB think that `wof:parent_id` is a "VARCHAR" when [the same code](https://github.com/whosonfirst/go-whosonfirst-external/tree/main/app/ancestors/sort) used to generate these CSV files [for Foursquare data](https://github.com/whosonfirst-data/whosonfirst-external-foursquare-venue-us?tab=readme-ov-file#duckdb) yields a "BIGINT"?
-Because "computers", I guess.
+I have no idea.
+Any suggestions, pointers or feedback would be welcome.

 ### Examples

-For example:
+Basic SQL-like querying:

 ```
 D SELECT "external:id"  FROM read_csv(['us-85688543-1729435243.csv','us-85688671-85937387.csv']) WHERE "wof:parent_id" = '85937387' LIMIT 10;